harisrab/logicSim_ANN/README.md

 # Logic Gate Simulator with ANN
-Lately I've been fascinated with the idea of neural architectures and the way it enables us to model human brain into computer and train it on complicated tasks that would otherwise be out of reach for traditional programming paradigms.
+Lately I've been fascinated with the idea of neural architectures and the way they enables us to model human brain into computer and train them on complicated tasks that would otherwise be out of reach for traditional programming paradigms.
 Considering the simulation of logic gates, it is an easy task for traditional programming which can be implemeneted using if else selection statements, but I wanted to build it using artificial neural network.
 This will simulate how we as humans learn logic.

 Table of Contents
 -------------